 Optional modules will allow you to study diverse topics such as corporate social responsibility, diversity management and business ethics among many others.
 Leeds University Business School is a leader in the field of HRM and one of the few Russell Group universities to offer the subject at undergraduate level.

-We are proud to be one of only a small number of universities to hold professional accreditation from the Chartered Institute of Personnel and Development (CIPD), meaning you will be eligible for Associate membership of the CIPD once you have completed your degree.
-See Additional costs below for details of CIPD membership fees.
+We’re proud to be one of a select number of universities to hold professional accreditation from the Chartered Institute of Personnel and Development (CIPD), meaning you will be eligible for associate membership of the CIPD once you have completed your degree.

 - Course content

 A suite of compulsory modules in Year 1 will give you a broad introduction to the nature of businesses and those who work within them.
 You’ll study organisational behaviour, the sociology of work, organisation theory and an understanding of the nature of leadership.
 At the same time, you’ll put this into the context of the broader economy and the institution which directly impact on business and employees.

 You’ll build on this foundation in the following year, when you’ll examine how the principles of organisational behaviour work in practice.
 Compulsory modules will also consider management culture, the reshaping of the organisation in the 21st century, industrial relations and the legal and economic context in which businesses operate and recruit and retain employees.
 Optional modules will give you the chance to examine a broader topic like corporate social responsibility or marketing.

 When you reach your final year, you’ll gain a comprehensive understanding of employment law and examine the challenges and principles of human resource management.
 In addition, you’ll select from a wider range of optional modules on topics from management consulting to gender and equality in the workplace, or employment relations around the world.
 The culmination of your studies is your dissertation – an independently researched project on a topic of your choice that allows you to demonstrate your knowledge and skills.